mrshll1001/1023-testing_debugging/index.md

 > Remember, a library is just code that other people have written and that we can download and use.
 An example from your coursework would be the Scanner class from Java -- you didn't do the work of writing the code behind Scanner, but you can import and use the Scanner class to achieve your goal.
 The same is true of Testing libraries.

 The most popular testing library for Java is called **JUnit**.
 It's actually so popular that a lot of IDEs such as Eclipse integrate it into their own code.
-JUnit (and other testing libraries!) provide you with classes and methods that you can use to make your own Test Classes a lot more efficient, a lot simpler to write, and a lot easier to understand in plain english.
+JUnit (and other testing libraries!) provide you with classes and methods that you can use to make your own Test Classes a lot more efficient, a lot simpler to write, and a lot easier to understand in plain English.
 Let's rewrite our Test Class from before in JUnit, with this in mind.

 ```java
 // Test code can live in its own package to stay separate